 Robin Gale-Baker, from Sustainable Macleod, discusses growing garlic.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, other vegetables, herbs, apricot trees, blueberries, medlar trees, passionfruit, persimmon trees and other fruit trees.
-Also articles on codling moth, growing techniques, mulch, shade cloth, the art of watering and the emergency kitchen garden.
+She has also written articles for this website about growing broad beans, cauliflower, celeriac, eggplants and capsicums, kohlrabi, tomatoes, other vegetables, herbs, how much sun do veggies need and the emergency kitchen garden.
+Also a number of articles about growing fruit trees and general growing techniques.

 Also, read Helen Simpson’s guide to growing garlic.